DanZylkowski/Brain-Tumor-MRI-and-Lung-and-Colon-Cancer-Histopathological-Image-Classification-with-Keras-Fastai/README.md

   #### Lung Cancer Histopathological Images
   The Lung Cancer Images are from a dataset on [Kaggle](https://www.kaggle.com/andrewmvd/lung-and-colon-cancer-histopathological-images).
 The scans contain images with three different labels: lung adenocarcinoma (lung_aca), lung squamous cell carcinomas (lung_scc), and lung benign (lung_benign).
 The images can also be downloaded from [google drive](https://drive.google.com/drive/folders/14tG6gHRl0exJANZg3xa6JFUT1Xi8RH-a).
   #### Colon Cancer Histopathological Images
   The Colon Cancer Images are from a dataset on [Kaggle](https://www.kaggle.com/andrewmvd/lung-and-colon-cancer-histopathological-images).
 The scans contain images with two different labels: colon adenocarcinoma (colon_aca) and colon benign (colon_benign).
 The images can also be downloaded from [google drive](https://drive.google.com/drive/folders/1fT3wLL8gxKrBca7bJ910LwzS0kZAAFXZ).

 ---

-For each of the three datasets, this project will create and evaluate the following three deep learning models to examine if they can be used to classify brain tumor MRI images with high accuracy:
+For each of the three datasets, the following models were created:
 1. A Convolutional neural network (CNN) model built from scratch using Keras.
 2. A CNN model built on top of the ResNet50 model architecture using the fastai library.
 3. A CNN model built on top of the VGG19 model architecture using the fastai library.